-Immunizations (Measles / Rubella Vaccination & Tuberculosis Test): During your first semester, you will be required to visit the university Student Health Center and present proof of your immunizations for measles and rubella.
-We recommend that you obtain these immunizations before you arrive in the US, if possible, and bring written documentation to campus with you.
+Immunizations for Measles / Rubella (mandatory) and Tuberculosis Testing: During your first semester, you will be required to visit the university Student Health Center and present proof of your immunizations for measles and rubella.
+We recommend that you obtain these immunizations before you arrive in the US and bring written documentation to campus with you.
 If you are not able to complete this task before arrival, then the Student Health Center will administer the immunizations for a fee.
 In addition to the measles and rubella requirement you may also be tested for Tuberculosis.
 The Tuberculosis test should be done at the university Student Health Center (not your home country), and is currently provided free of cost.

-Please feel free to write to or call our Office of Global Education if you have any questions that must be answered prior to your arrival.
+Please feel free to write to or call the International Programs and Global Engagmentif you have any questions that must be answered prior to your arrival.
 We will be happy to assist you in any way we can.
 Our website www.csus.edu/oge may also prove useful for you to review.
 We look forward to welcoming you to the university.
 Meanwhile, best wishes to you in your present activities.